d9pouces/PolyArchiv/doc/source/configuration.rst

 the `-C` option.

-Each collect point defines a base folder and one or more data sources, all of them being defined in the `my-local-repo.local` file:
+Each collect point defines a base folder and one or more data sources, all of them being defined in the `my-collect-point.collect` file:

   * directory with files,
   * MySQL or PostgreSQL database to dump,